Hubert Utterback: Congressional elections and service

 Utterback was the only Democrat elected by Iowa's 6th congressional district from its creation in 1920 until 1956.
 He defeated incumbent Republican Cassius C. Dowell in 1934, and served from January 3, 1935 to January 3, 1937.

 In 1936 Utterback gave up a chance at re-election to his House seat, choosing instead to run for the U.S. Senate, but was defeated in the Democratic Primary by Iowa Governor Clyde L. Herring.
 That year, Dowell recaptured the House seat, defeating Harry Dunlap.
 Two years later, in 1938, Utterback tried unsuccessfully to win back his House seat, but Dowell easily won the rematch.
 The district would not send another Democrat to Congress until 1956, when Merwin Coad defeated James I. Dolliver by 198 votes, in one of Iowa's closest Congressional elections.

-He was the cousin of John G. Utterback, who served in Congress from Maine from 1933–1935.
+He was the cousin of John G. Utterback, who served in Congress from Maine from 1933 to 1935.